lumeland/lume.land/docs/configuration/config-file.md

 `/about-us/` and `/About-Us/`.
 This behavior matches with the file system of Windows and MacOS that are case insensitive.
 You can set this option to `true` to make it case sensitive, so both pages would be considered different.
-Note that this behavior is only compabible with Linux.
+Note that this behavior is only compatible with Linux.

 ### includes